“We hate Tottenham, we do!”

 The last time I went to see them was the 24th of October 2017, when they beat Norwich 2-1.
 It was a tedious night.
-Kick off was at 7:45 pm, but the game went into extra time, so we got home at around midnight.
+Kick-off was at 7:45 pm, but the game went into extra time, so we got home at around midnight.
 It was cold.
-The ten-minute walk to the train station took about half an hour and hole magically appeared in my gloves.
+The ten-minute walk to the train station took about half an hour and a hole magically appeared in my gloves.

 You know what though?